MattHatwey/Manemo/chapter1.md

 "...I am real."

-"Wait what? said Pattern.
+"Wait what?" said Pattern.
 Arabelle is still asleep.

 "...Let's make an egg."